Hikoia/babycroc/README.md

 - **Survivor-like Gameplay**: Test your survival skills in an intense environment
 - **Dynamic Difficulty**: Mother crocodile becomes more aggressive as you collect her babies
-- **Multiplayer Experience**: Compete or cooperate with other players in real-time
 - **Scoring System**: Collect eggs and baby crocodiles to increase your score
 - **Power-up System**: Strategic item collection affects mother crocodile's behavior
 - **Easter Eggs**: Hidden features for players to discover (try entering "wombat"!)